Thyroid

 • Radiation therapy

-Occurs when the thyroid gland produces an excessive amount of thyroid hormones, leading to an overactive metabolism.
-Symptoms may include weight loss, rapid heartbeat, and anxiety.
+Occurs when the thyroid gland produces excess thyroid hormones, resulting in increased metabolic activity.
+Common symptoms include weight loss, palpitations, heat intolerance, and anxiety.

 Causes: